zachblume/zachblume/README.md

 I also co-teach a weekly class called "Introduction to Web Development" to NYC public school students as part of [Code Nation](https://codenation.org/).

-You can also take a look at my open source contributions.
+I'm a minor open source contributor to React-querybuilder, Supabase, and peerdb.